 The current industry standard for thermal energy storage is molten salt, initially designed for load control in coal fired power stations.
 However, they have proven difficult to economically implement into concentrated solar power plants due to very slow charge/discharge processes.
 Additional infrastructure and design is sometimes implemented to improve the charge/discharge process, but to limited effect.
 Molten salt storage is also limited by low energy density (expressed in Units of Energy per volume, Joules/Litre), high corrosivity, and low operating temperatures which results in relatively low electricity generation efficiencies.

 This all sets the scene perfectly for a new thermal energy storage system which can solve the problem of deployability in a cheap, feasible, and reliable manner.
 Miscibility gap alloy technology is the solution.

 Miscibility gap alloys have fast charge/discharge characteristics, very high energy densities, and can operate over a very broad range of temperatures.
 They are safe, compact, modular, have a very long life span and are highly recyclable.
-The What page will give you all the details on just how these new materials work and what makes them so special.
+Click here to find out how these new materials work and what makes them so special.